 Abdelfattah had previously been detained on October 27, 2014, on charges of organizing an illegal protest and assaulting a police officer, according to CPJ research.
 Authorities on March 29, 2019, released the journalist from prison, on condition that for five years he report daily to a police station, according to Mada Masr.

 When Abdelfattah reported to Dokki Police Station in Giza on September 29, 2019 national security agency officers arrested the journalist, according to a report by Mada Masr.

 The following day, a Cairo national security prosecutor ordered Abdelfattah to be held for 15 days pending trial on charges of spreading false news and supporting a banned group, according to a Facebook post by his lawyer, Fatma Serag.

 Authorities also arrested one of Abdelfattah’s lawyers, Mohamed el-Baker, while the lawyer accompanied Abdelfattah during police questioning, according to news reports.
 The lawyer was ordered into pretrial detention for 15 days on the same charges, according to news reports.
-As of late 2019, the lawyer was still detained, according to another human rights lawyer, Khaled Ali.
+As of October 28, 2020, el-Baker remains in prison, according to news reports.